callmecavs/bricks.js/README.md

 ### packed

 An attribute added to items after they're positioned in the grid.
+If the attribute is not prefixed with `data-`, it will be added.

 ```es6
 const instance = Bricks({